Docs · API & data

 |---|---|---|---|

-| Master | One governed product identity for your organisation | PartLogic SKU, GS1 GTIN, attributes, categories, manufacturer and supplier references, sourcing information | 1 primary record |
+| Master Product | The governed product record for your organisation | PartLogic SKU (assigned on create), GS1 GTIN, attributes, categories, manufacturer and supplier references, sourcing information | 1 primary record |

-Master
+Master Product

 - PartLogic Part Number / SKU — your governed stock-keeping identifier in PartLogic